Saumya-Shah/Optical-Flow/README.md

 ![result_easy](/results/easy_compressed.gif)

-2. Tracking of 1 car in low lighting conditions turning significantly
+2. Tracking of a car in low lighting conditions with significant turning of the vehicle

 ![result_easy](/results/medium.gif)